orlof/xcb3-ext/readme.md

 - **Color Palette**: This library is designed to have constant color palette in the whole screen.
 I.e. in multicolor operations you have only the 4 color palette defined with  `FillColorsMC(c0, c1, c2, c3)`.
 This limitation is for performance reasons but also because VIC supports separate colors only in 8x8 (or 4x8) cells and exact coloring is anyway impossible.

+- **Impact on XC-Basic Keywords:** Changing the screen memory or bank address within your program can disrupt XC-Basic keywords and commands that depend on those memory locations.
+Examples of such commands include Sprite Shape, Print, and others.
+When altering these settings in your code, it's important to consider the potential impact on XC-Basic's functionality.

+  To address this issue, you can follow these steps:
+  1. Set the desired video bank using `CALL SetVideoBank(...)`
+  2. Set the screen memory location with `CALL SetScreenMemory(...)`
+  3. Call XC-Basic's `Screen` command to update its internal configuration.

+  However, keep in mind that the XC-Basic `Screen` command can be slow and may introduce delays in your program.
+Therefore, it is not recommended for use in time-critical scenarios, especially when working with double buffering or other performance-sensitive operations.

 - **Interrupt Protection and Bank 3:** Every routine that manipulates bitmap or screen memory in the library is protected by disabling interrupts.
 This protection is necessary to bank out the kernel and I/O for reading these memory locations.
 While some routines, like `Plot`, disable interrupts for a short duration (around 100 cycles), others, such as `FillBuffer`, may disable them for an extended period (about 33,000 cycles).
 Consequently, raster interrupts are not compatible with Bank 3.
 By default, interrupts are disabled even if you are not using Bank 3 ($C000-$FFFF).
 However, if you do not intend to use Bank 3, you can disable this protection using the following code in your main program:

   ```assembly